Fiserv/universal-commerce/recipes/Paypal_Venmo_guide.md

 **<ins># Description

-This flow will do the pre auth transaction with paypal nonce.
+This flow will preform a pre auth transaction with a paypal nonce.

 **<ins># Endpoint URL </ins>**